Setting up Google Analytics for PPC campaigns isn’t as simple as just dropping a tracking code on your website and looking at session numbers.

 Why have more than one Google Analytics account?
-Perhap you have a personal site and a business site, and you want to track them separately.
+Maybe you have a personal site and a business site, and you want to track them separately.
 Perhaps you have a few different clients.
-Perhaps you’re in a large organization with many stakeholders and separate goals.
+You might be in a large organization with many stakeholders and separate goals.

 “For example, if you administer Analytics tracking for two companies, you would set up a separate Analytics account for the websites owned by each company.
 Since you might want to provide administrative access to individuals in each company, you would not want to expose sensitive reporting data between companies, so it makes sense to track the websites from different companies in separate accounts.”

 Then, below accounts in the hierarchy, you’ll find properties.